 For the 2017-18 financial year, you can contribute up to $25,000 in voluntary concessional contributions during the financial year.

 However, this cap includes any Superannuation Guarantee contributions made by your employer.
 Extra tax will apply to any amount paid into your super that’s over the limit.
 If your income including super is above $250,000 pa, you’ll pay 30% tax on your contributions.

 Always check your total contributions balance before making a lump sum payment to make sure you stay below the cap.

 What if I go over?

 If you do exceed the concessional contributions cap, the excess is included in your income tax return and taxed at your marginal tax rate.
-You can choose to withdraw some of the excess contributions to pay the additional tax.” (from ATO website).
-Reference to 85% In the How super is taxed booklet is about non-concessional (unsure about concessional).
+You can choose to withdraw some of the excess contributions to pay the additional tax.

 If you want to contribute more than the above cap, you can always make a voluntary after-tax contribution.
 While these also have upper limits to how much you can contribute during a financial year, they are typically a lot higher.

 *A higher rate of tax may be deducted if you do not provide your TFN to Statewide Super, or you have an income greater than $250,000 per annum.
 Read our ‘How super is taxed’ booklet for more information.

 ^If you are aged between 65 and 75 years you must have been gainfully employed for at least 40 hours in 30 consecutive days during the financial year in which you want to make the contribution.